raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

 ## Draw a chart

+Let's draw a chart to help the user understand the quantities of water more easily than if you just told them all the numbers.

 + Make two new sprites called `Tap` and `Toilet`.
 Select this costume for both (it's in **Things**):

 ![The grey rectangular button costume](images/drawBlankButton.png)